manwolframio/MountWizard/README.md

 Contributions are welcome!
 If you have suggestions, encounter issues, or wish to add new features, please open an issue or submit a pull request on the project's repository.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Thank you for using MountWizard!
-We hope this tool makes managing your remote file systems easier.